- Board of Directors

 Bachelor of Science, Ocean Engineering, Texas A&M UniversityBill directs LJA’s Coastal Engineering efforts applying over 25 years of experience to analyze coastal forces, effects of storm surges, and waves and currents.
 Under his purview, his team designs flood conveyance systems, shore protection measures, and construction oversight on stone revetments and breakwaters, bulkheads, levees, dredging and dredged material placement, marsh and dune restoration, and scour protection for coastal structures, including state highways.
 Fiercely protective of our state’s resources, Bill believes that our precious natural resources must be safeguarded for the benefit of all Texans.
 In the wakes of hurricanes Ike, Rita, and Katrina, Bill evaluated the extent of storm damage accumulating valuable “lessons learned” to aid in the protection of natural resources and infrastructure.
 A published author, he co-wrote Texas’ Coastwide Erosion Response Plan (CEPRA) and served as the first director of the statewide program for the Texas General Land Office.
 On a personal level, Bill is very active in his community and was a 2014 candidate for Austin City Council.
 For over 20 years, he has volunteered as a basketball referee through the Austin Basketball Officials Association.
 He is active in the Society of Naval Architects and Marine Engineers, Marine Technology Society, American Shore and Beach Preservation Association, and Ocean Engineering Honor Society.

-Bachelor of Science, Civil Engineering, University of TexasBrian has over 16 years of experience in civil engineering design and is currently a senior project manager responsible for project management, roadway and geometric design, schematic creation, drainage design, preparation of civil PS&E plans, utility design and coordination, ROW acquisition, traffic control, and construction phase services.
+Bachelor of Science, Civil Engineering, University of TexasBrian has over 16 years of experience in civil engineering design and is currently a vice president responsible for project management, roadway and geometric design, schematic creation, drainage design, preparation of civil PS&E plans, utility design and coordination, ROW acquisition, traffic control, and construction phase services.
 He also establishes quality assurance and control procedures for all engineering and PS&E services.
 Brian has worked with multiple TxDOT districts, Texas counties, toll authorities, private companies, and local municipalities.
 He firmly believes that the best thing about managing a team is getting to know and work with some of the best engineers and designers in their fields to complete a constructible, cost efficient, and safe set of design plans.

 Bachelor of Science, Civil Engineering, University of TexasDavid has 25 years of civil engineering experience in the public and private sectors managing projects from regional watershed studies, detention facilities, and water quality basins to commercial site drainage, storm sewer systems, and channel improvements.
 His transportation drainage experience includes the design of roadway facilities from schematic phase through final PS&E phase for culverts, storm sewer systems, inlets, and channels.
 Integrating detention basins and channel improvements into recreational park facilities to provide dual land use opportunities, and hydrologic and hydraulic modeling of surface water systems are additional specialty areas for David.
 David is active in his local Future Farmers of America chapter, an organization that imparted vital leadership skills to his son.